vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step2.md

 Argo improves upon these challenges and more.
 You can see a full list of features at https://argoproj.github.io/argo-cd/#features

-Switch to Argo CD tab in Katacoda to see the UI

-Swith to the `Port Forward` terminal to run this command
+Switch to the `Port Forward` terminal to run this command

 `kubectl port-forward svc/argocd-server -n argocd 8080:443 --address 0.0.0.0`{{execute}}